PennLINC/PennLINC.github.io/docs/cubic/getting-started.md

 Once the account is made, you will receive an email with your login credentials and other instructions.
 Once you are granted login credentials for CUBIC, you will be able to connect from inside the Penn Medicine network using SSH.
+Note that `cubic-sattertt` is different from the suggested urls in the email you will get from the CUBIC admins after onboarding.
+This is a private login node used only by our lab.

+## If using F5/BIG-IP

 To access the network remotely, follow [instructions to install the client](http://www.uphs.upenn.edu/network/index_vpn.html).
 If you can successfully authenticate but are blocked from access, you may need to contact someone to put you on an exceptions list.